Senior Operational Policy Analyst (Maximising Carbon) at Ministry for Primary Industries, Wellington City

 Mō tēnei tūranga mahi | About this role

-- Lead and support the development of regulatory and operational policy advice, options, and analysis for how to assess and recognise the relationship between forest management and carbon stock..
+- Leading and supporting the development of regulatory and operational policy advice, options, and analysis for how to assess and recognise the relationship between forest management and carbon stock.

-- Advise on the likely economic, environmental, climate change, social, and cultural impacts and possible trade-offs of different options to recognise carbon stock changes in forests.
+- Providing advice on the likely economic, environmental, climate change, social, and cultural impacts, and possible trade-offs of different options to recognise carbon stock changes in forests.

-- Supporting the wider programme and Operational Policy and ETS Operations teams to understand the implications of the programme, and its implementation.
+- Supporting the wider programme, Operational Policy and ETS Operations teams to understand the implications of the programme, and its implementation.

 Mōu - About You

-To excel in this role, you will have strong analytical and written communication skills, an ability to develop collaborative working relationships with a range of stakeholders, and experiences in gathering, organising, and communicating information.
+We encourage you to apply if you have strong analytical and written communication skills, an ability to develop collaborative working relationships with a range of stakeholders, and experience in gathering, organising, and communicating information.

-As a Senior Operational Policy Analyst, you will have a strong policy, operational policy or implementation background, and you will be able to take a lead role in the team.
-You will be highly collaborative with our policy staff and partner agencies to develop and test proposals that are evidence based and can be practically applied within the Emissions Trading Scheme and other policy interventions.
+As a Senior Operational Policy Analyst, you will have a strong policy, operational policy, or implementation background, and you will be able to take a lead role in the team.
+You will collaborate with our policy staff and partner agencies to develop and test proposals that are evidence based and can be practically applied within the Emissions Trading Scheme and other policy interventions.

 About the Maximising Carbon Programme: increasing natural sequestration to achieve New Zealand's future carbon goals

-In Budget '22 the government invested $26.6million into the ‘Max Carbon' programme of research to improve the understanding of the relationship between carbon stocks in forests and management interventions into the forests.
-This research and implementation programme over 4 years by MPI, the Department of Conservation and the Ministry for the Environment.
+In Budget '22 the government invested $26.6million into the ‘Max Carbon' programme of research to improve the understanding of the relationship between carbon stocks and management interventions in forests.
+This research and implementation programme will be run over 4 years by MPI, the Department of Conservation and the Ministry for the Environment.

-The Max Carbon programme is providing the first opportunity to step back and consider how forests are included in the regulations and how this aligns with the outcomes being sought within the ETS and wider outcomes [e.g. biodiversity, alternative species].
+The Emissions Trading Scheme (ETS) is a key part of New Zealand's climate change response to reduce emissions.
+While the rules for how people account for forests in the ETS are covered by the Climate Change Response Act 2002, it is the regulations which set out the detail of how this is done.
+The Max Carbon programme provides the first opportunity to step back and consider how forests are included in the regulations and how this aligns with the outcomes being sought within the ETS and wider forestry outcomes [for example, biodiversity].
 While there is broad agreement that we can make improvement to the current approach there is little consensus around what the design goal is.

 Mō te Manatū Ahu Matua - About MPI